-Mention that John Wyndham‘s classic science fiction eco-thriller The Day of the Triffids passes out of copyright next year (in the United States and Canada, at first), led to discovery of the recently-published Hidden Wyndham: Life, Love, Letters by journalism lecturer and writer Amy Binns.
+Claims that John Wyndham‘s classic science fiction eco-thriller The Day of the Triffids passes out of copyright next year (in fact, apparently it is only the 1962 film that is out of copyright, and has been for some years, due to an incorrect renewal), led to discovery of the recently-published Hidden Wyndham: Life, Love, Letters by journalism lecturer and writer Amy Binns.

 John Wyndham Parkes Lucas Beynon Harris (1903-1969) is regarded as one of the most important and widely read British writers of science fiction.
 He began publishing science fiction in the 1930s but it was only after World War Two, following refinements to his writing style and subject matter, that he gained critical and popular acclaim.